 The best thing about being Deaf is about being part of a linguistic and cultural minority where even if you have never met a another member of that group, you feel a bond, a connection to that person, you can recognize them as “one of us”.

-The next question I asked Professor is what advice do you have for hearing people when they are around d/Deaf people, whether they’re a small ‘d’ deaf or capital ‘D’ Deaf.
+The next question I asked Professor is what advice do you have for hearing people when they are around deaf people, whether they’re a small ‘d’ deaf or capital ‘D’ Deaf.

 And this is his response…

 Donald: Be open to and accepting of Deaf people as they are.
 Don’t try to force them to be like you.

 If you want to communicate with a Deaf person, do it in ways that establishes communication is on an even level, that does not force the Deaf person to take on all the burden of communicating.

 Don’t force us to try to lipread you.